RupertLinacre/maths_vs_monsters/plan.md

 ### Phase 9: Menus and Flow

-#### Step 9.1: Menu scene
+#### Step 9.1: Menu scene with HTML difficulty selector
 **Goal**: Start screen with year level selection

 **Actions**:
 1. Create `src/scenes/MenuScene.js`
-2. Display game title
+2. Display game title using Phaser Text
-3. Show buttons for year levels (Reception through Year 6)
+3. Add HTML `<select>` dropdown above the canvas for year level selection:
+   - Options: Reception, Year 1, Year 2, Year 3, Year 4, Year 5, Year 6
+   - This is the ONLY HTML input element in the game
+   - Position it above/outside the canvas to avoid focus conflicts during gameplay
+4. Add Phaser "Start Game" button (in-canvas)
-4. On selection, store choice and start GameScene
+5. On start, read selected year level, store in game registry, start GameScene
+6. Hide the HTML dropdown when game starts

-**Verify**: Can select year level and start game
+**Verify**: Can select year level from dropdown and start game

 ---